jandrewrogers/jandrewrogers.github.io/_posts/2015-05-27-metrohash.md

 ### Performance

-MetroHash functions are substantially faster than comparable algorithms while offering a statistical bias profile similar to MD5, a cryptographic hash.
+MetroHash functions are much faster than comparable algorithms (metro128crc does 24+ GB/s in my environment) while offering a statistical profile similar to MD5, a cryptographic hash.
 Functions generated in the same family have identical performance characteristics but are effectively statistically independent.
-In other words, you can use the "metro64_1" and "metro64_2" hash functions in the same Bloom filter implementation without issue.
+You can use the "metrohash64_1" and "metrohash64_2" functions in the same Bloom filter implementation without issue.

 Google's [CityHash](https://code.google.com/p/cityhash/) functions are used for speed comparison below since they are among the fastest high-quality functions and are available in the same variants.
 Relative performance varies a small amount across microarchitectures.
 The following table is typical for my Haswell test environment.